CamdenClark/anchor-book/programs/1-overview.md

 declare_id!("Fg6PaFpoGXkYsidMpWTK6W2BeZ7FEfcYkg476zPFsLnS");
 ```

-`declare_id!` declares what the program's account id is, and allows for a consistent program id everywhere we deploy this (locally, devnet, testnet, mainnet-beta).
+`declare_id!` bakes the program's account id into our program's binary.
+It allows for a
+consistent program id everywhere we deploy (locally, devnet, testnet, mainnet-beta).

+One other benefit, which we'll get into later, is ensuring that you are calling the right program
+if calling this from another program (see cross-program invocation).

-Note that if we actually deploy this, anchor would instead pick a different account id, because we will have to generate a new keypair.
+Note that if we actually deploy this, anchor would instead pick a different account id,
+because we will have to generate a new keypair.

-(side-note: This is a piece of anchor I'm still trying to wrap my head around.
-There's more discussion about a more ergonomic way of doing this [here](https://github.com/project-serum/anchor/issues/695)).
+(There's discussion about a more ergonomic way of doing this [here](https://github.com/project-serum/anchor/issues/695)).

 ```rust
 #[program]